amandalong/Sandin-Image-Processor/README.md

 Every time you save your new patch, even if it's in another window, the bpatcher in the main sandin window will update.

-Check out Sandin's Distribution Religion for more on analog computers and the modules. http://www.criticalartware.net/DistributionReligion/DistributionReligion.pdf
+Check out Sandin's Distribution Religion for the Analog Image Processor to learn more about the modules. http://www.criticalartware.net/DistributionReligion/DistributionReligion.pdf